CS2103AUG2016-W09-C3/main/docs/UserGuide.md

 Format: `find KEYWORD [MORE_KEYWORDS] [s/SCOPE]...`

 **Options**
-> 1. `s/` Scope: If you only want to search a task's name or description, specify which areas you want to search here (`n` : name, `d` : desc, `i` : information).
+> 1. `s/` Scope: If you only want to search a task's specific attribute, specify which attributes you want to search here (`name` : name, `tag` : tag, `information` : information).
 By default, it searches in all three areas.

 **Notes**
 > * The search is not case sensitive. e.g `stuff` will match `Stuff`<br>